giannetti/warservicebureau/_texts/cubberleycc-annotated.md

 ## Mary Ann Bowers (Mrs. Isaac N. Cubberley) to Earl Reed Silvers, December 20, 1918

-### Page: 22
+<p class="small centered"> - Page: 22 - </p>

-<p class="right">Long Branch, N.J., December 20th, 1918</p>
+<p class="right">Long Branch, N.J., December 20th, 19018</p>

 <p class="left">Mr. <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Silvers, Earl Reed | Born: 1891.
 Died: 1948.
 Director, War Service Bureau.">E. R. Silvers</button>—</p>

- I received the twelve copies of Alumni Quarterly and think it a _verry_ [sic] fine magazine and I thank you for them.
+ I received the twelve copies of Alumni Quarterly and think it a verry fine magazine and I thank you for them.
 I havent received the picture of <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Cubberley, Chester C. | Born: 1897.
 Died: 1918.
 Cadet, Naval Reserve Force.">Chester</button> and letter that I sent you.
-I thought I would wait until all the things came and thank you for all together but time was so near christmas that I felt I would like to have his picture then if _possiable_ [sic].
-I know it must be an _over sight_ [sic] for you are so good to me that I know you would not keep me waiting for it if you could help it.
+I thought I would wait until all the things came and thank you for all together but time was so near christmas that I felt I would like to have his picture then if possiable.
+I know it must be an over sight for you are so good to me that I know you would not keep me waiting for it if you could help it.

  over—

-### Page: 23
+<p class="small centered"> - Page: 23 - </p>

  Please address your letter to